niyazismayilov/FusionTik/TELEGRAM_BOT_SETUP.md

 ### 3. Set Up Webhook

-After deployment, set the webhook URL using one of these methods:
+After deployment, you can set the webhook URL using one of these methods:

+#### Method A: Using the Web Interface (Recommended)

+1. Visit your deployed application
+2. Go to `/webhook` page (e.g., `https://your-domain.com/webhook`)
+3. The page will automatically detect your current webhook status
+4. Enter or confirm the webhook URL
+5. Click "Set Webhook" button
+6. Check the status to verify it's working

+#### Method B: Using API Endpoints

-#### Method 1: Using the API Endpoint (Recommended)
+#### Method 1: Using the API Endpoint

 ```bash
 curl -X POST https://your-domain.com/api/telegram/set-webhook \